 The natural development of the Afrikan baby’s mind, spirit, and body is suppressed.
-It is forcefully retarded, twisted, distorted, and perverted by subjecting the child to the very slow caucasian growth and development standards.
-Afrikan babies who have parents that follow Africentric standards of ethno-medicine and a natural Afrikan diet have children who develop and grow quickly.
+It is forcefully retarded, twisted, distorted, and perverted by subjecting the child to alien growth and development standards.
+Babies with parents that follow Africentric standards of ethno-medicine and a natural Afrikan diet have children who develop and grow quickly.
 This is also related to melanin’s effect on the body.
-At birth the Afrikan baby can make eye contact, sit up, smile, and can intellectually participate in life.
-The child’s neurohormonal development is complete at 12 years of age (the child becomes an adult).
-Caucasians retarded (melanin deficient) adult growth is not complete until they reach 18 to 21 years of age.
+At birth the baby can make eye contact, sit up, and smile.

-Consequently the Afrikan is forced to depress its naturally accelerated holistic growth.
-This causes subclinical physical and mental illness, emotional reactions to suppression, and intellectually antagonistic reactions which result in decreased nutrient metabolism, weak immune systems, plus ill bonding with parents, family, and ancestors.
+The Afrikan is forced to depress his naturally holistic growth.
+This causes subclinical physical and mental illness, emotional reactions to systemic suppression, and intellectually antagonistic reactions.
+The wrong medical advice can result in decreased nutrient metabolism, weak immune systems, plus ill bonding with parents, family, and ancestors.

-A damaged bond does not allow the child to complete the defining of personality.
+A damaged parent-child bond does not allow the child to complete the defining (forming) of personality.
 Personality relates to the spirit.
-Marriage helps in bonding mind, body, and culture.
 If the personality is bond-damaged then concrete thinking and the physical world are used to fulfill the missing ingredients of an ill bond.
-This is typical of caucasian personalities.
+This is typical of white personalities.
 In any case, white racist institutions continue to damage Afrikans by dislocating the bond.
 They transfer the bond to white culture and this causes spiritual, physical, mental, and emotional illnesses.

-For example, the original idea by Carter G. Woodson of a Negro History Day is now a white institution called Black History month with role models picked by caucasians.
-These role models, heroes, she-roes, and great Afrikan Amerikans qualify as Caucasian Afrikan American heroes because they worked for white organizations, served white institutions or organizations or entertained whites.
+For example, the original idea by Carter G. Woodson of a Negro History Day is now a white institution called Black History month with role models picked by whites.
+These role models, heroes, she-roes, and great Afrikan Amerikans qualify as white heroes because they worked for white organizations, served white institutions or organizations or entertained whites.
 I’m referring to people like Joe Louis, Marian Anderson, Thurgood Marshall, Jackie Robinson, W.E.B.
-DuBois, A. Phillip Randolph, Madame C. J. Walker, General Colin Powell, Hank Aaron, Jesse Jackson, etc. Afrikan importance is defined only as it relates to whites and helps transfer the bond to white culture.
-The extreme ugliness of caucasian bond destruction is that caucasians have become Afrikans’ surrogate mother, reality, culture, and world.
-This results in Afrikans becoming nutritional [ignorant].
+DuBois, A. Phillip Randolph, Madame C. J. Walker, General Colin Powell, Hank Aaron, Jesse Jackson, etc. Afrikan importance is defined as it relates to whites and helps transfer the bond to white culture.
+Whites have become Afrikans’ surrogate

-The Afrikan parent and adults have to re-evaluate parenting, bonding, nutrition, and the Male/Female principles based upon the rapid holistic growth and development of the Afrikan child.
-Bonding destruction occurs when the Afrikan child and parent use caucasian superstitious health, bonding, growth, and development standards.
+Parent and adults have to re-evaluate parenting, bonding, nutrition, and the Male/Female principles based upon the rapid holistic growth and development of the Afrikan child.
+Bonding destruction occurs when the Afrikan child and parent use white superstitious health, bonding, growth, and development standards.
 For example, the Afrikan child uses words rhythmically plus synchronizes the words with facial expressions, voice tone, mood, and body movements.
 Thinking is a spiritual and physical activity for the Afrikan child.
-If the child is not rhythmically moving the body and using facial expressions then the Afrikan child is not thinking.
+If the child is not rhythmically moving the body and using facial expressions then the child is impaired in thinking.